 Supermodel Bella Hadid and her mother Yolanda Hadid contracted Lyme disease, a bacterial infection transmitted by ticks.
 The symptoms include muscle pain, fatigue and headaches.

-Bella, who in 2016 spoke out about her illness, shared photos of her hooked up to an IV on Instagram with the message: “Living with a few chronic autoimmune disease = always finding time for my IVs.”
+Bella, who in 2016 spoke out about her illness, shared photos of her hooked up to an IV on Instagram with the message: “Living with a few chronic autoimmune diseases = always finding time for my IVs.”

 Meanwhile, her mother Yolanda said Lyme disease made her lose the ability to read, write, or even watch TV because it was so difficult to process information.